Skip to content

 For life threathening emergencies call 9-1-1.

-For non-emergency maintenance issues residents may report the problem online via the Resident Portal or mobile app, or by calling the Maintenance Office (801.581.8668).
-The Maintenance Office will prepare a repair work order.
-If a resident is not at home when Maintenance personnel arrive to make the repair, work will be done in the resident's absence.
+For non-emergency maintenance issues residents may report the problem online via the resident portal or mobile app, or by calling the Maintenance Office (801.581.8668).
+If a resident is not at home when Maintenance personnel arrive to make the repair, work will be done in the resident's absence (see Right of Entry policy).

-Maintenance emergencies may include power outages, gas odors, broken pipes, lack of heat, roof leaks and other conditions that may endanger life or health or cause property damage.
-If you have a maintenance emergency during business hours (8:00 AM to 4:30 PM Mon-Fri, University Holidays & Closure Days excluded) call 801.581.8668 (Maintenance Dispatch)
+Maintenance emergencies may include power outages, gas odors, broken pipes, lack of heat, roof leaks and other conditions that may endanger life, health, or cause property damage.
+If you have a maintenance emergency during business hours (8:00 AM to 4:30 PM Mon-Fri, University Holidays & Closure Days excluded) call the Maintenance Office at 801.581.8668.

-If you have a maintenance emergency after business hours call 801.560.1434 (On-Call Representative).
-Try several times within the next 10 minutes, do not leave a voicemail or text message.
-If you have not spoken to the On-Call Representative within 10 minutes call 801.339.0304 (On-Call pager).
+If you have a maintenance emergency outside of business hours call 801.560.1434 (On-Call Representative).
+If your initial call is not answered, call repeatedly for the next 5 minutes; do not leave a voicemail or text message.
+If you have not spoken to the On-Call Representative within five minutes call 801.339.0304 (On-Call pager).
 Listen for three tones, then enter your telephone number and the # symbol.
-If you are unable to contact the On-Call Representative, call your Resident Assistant or call University Police at 801.585.2677.
+If you do not receive a response from the On-Call Representative within five more minutes, call the University Police at 801.585.2677.

 uparrow